-- a.
-The parties share a belief that a diverse workforce makes Slate's journalism and business stronger.
-To further the goal of building a more diverse workforce, Slate shall: - (i) maintain a Diversity Task Force with an annual budget allocated in an amount determined by Slate in its sole discretion.
+(i) maintain a Diversity Task Force with an annual budget allocated in an amount determined by Slate in its sole discretion.
 Slate management shall consider any suggestions from the Task Force regarding recruitment, retention, advancement, and/or the composition of Slate's workforce.
-The failure to adopt or act on a suggestion shall not be subject to grievance or arbitration; - (ii) As long as the editorial schedule permits, every six months Slate will devote an editorial meeting to open phones to discuss diversity issues that affect both staffing and coverage, including a mechanism for soliciting questions and concerns anonymously.
+The failure to adopt or act on a suggestion shall not be subject to grievance or arbitration;

+(ii) As long as the editorial schedule permits, every six months Slate will devote an editorial meeting to open phones to discuss diversity issues that affect both staffing and coverage, including a mechanism for soliciting questions and concerns anonymously.
 Bargaining unit members may also issue an anonymous survey requesting voluntary self-identification with respect to race/ethnicity, nationality, sexual orientation, disability, and/or gender identity, as well as salary, of staff which may be discussed during an editorial meeting on diversity; and

 (iii) Within 90 days of contract ratification and then on a biannual basis, as the editorial schedule permits, up to three representatives of Slate management will meet with up to three representatives of the bargaining unit to discuss pay equity.
+This group will also discuss how to create a more equitable work environment.
 The anonymous survey results described above may also be discussed during these meetings.